Czech Republic

 (d) Who will be the supervisory authority and how are they preparing the market?

-National Cyber and Information Security Agency organises seminars and training events to raise awareness of the obligations arising from the cybersecurity legislation.
+The supervisory authority on the matter of cybersecurity is National Cyber and Information Security Agency (NUKIB).
+National Cyber and Information Security Agency is also national point of contact for cybersecurity.
+The National Cyber and Information Security Agency organizes seminars to raise awareness of cybersecurity obligations and is also recording YouTube videos and preparing supporting materials to help gain a basic understanding of the topic.
 National Cyber and Information Security Agency also provides consultations if requested.
 However, National Cyber and Information Security Agency does not determine whether entities fall within the scope of the new legislation.

 (e) What should you be doing/on the lookout for?